NVIDIA/aistore/docs/etl.md

 ETL initialization in AIStore defines how your transformation logic is deployed, configured, and executed.
 This step launches a containerized ETL service that integrates with AIStore targets to handle object transformations.

-The recommended way to initialize an ETL using the `init` API is via a **runtime spec**.
-Legacy **Kubernetes Pod spec** initialization remains available for backward compatibility but is deprecated.
-Additionally, for Python-only ETLs, a separate `init_class` approach is available through the Python SDK.
+Initialize an ETL using a **runtime spec**.
+For Python-only ETLs, a separate `init_class` approach is available through the Python SDK.

 ---